LaunchCodeEducation/linux/content/userspace-applications/walkthrough/sed/sed-chaining/_index.md

 ## Chaining Sed

+Another benefit of using `STDIN` when working with `sed` is the ability to chain multiple substitutions (or other `sed` scripts).
+The final example of the last article was an example of chaining `sed`, but we will get another example here.

 In an early walkthrough we corrected the `user-data.csv`.

 It took us a total of three steps to complete the task.
 However, we could have chained all of the steps together using the pipe (`|`) operator.